Download and print a donation form if you would rather not donate online.

 Monetary donations for the Annual Campaign are not limited to the campaign period in the spring of the year, but may be made at any time.
 If you are approached by a volunteer during the campaign period, please give generously.

 Like many other non-profits, the Quincy Family YMCA has operational and facility needs that are outside the scope of the normal budgetary abilities.
 There are items of every price range on our Wish List.
 It could be anything from new computer equipment or programs, building supplies, a new treadmill, toys for our youth programs, replacement fitness balls, or field goalposts.
-For anyone interested in making a donation that is reflected in a more material way, our Wish List is a wonderful way to support the Quincy Family YMCA.
+For anyone interested in making a physical donation of a needed item, please contact the Development Director.

 Honoring a loved one through a donation to the Quincy Family YMCA is another option.
 The YMCA has touched the lives of so many people in the community and it hard to find anyone that doesn't have their own “YMCA story”.
 Why not keep those memories alive through a lasting memorial to the YMCA?
 Whether monetary or with a physical donation of a needed item, a memorial to the YMCA is a lasting way to honor a member of the “Y” family, as well as a member of your own.